As a speech-language pathology professional, you are the expert on dysphagia.

 You’ve completed the bedside swallowing evaluation, including the oral mechanism examination and food and/or liquid trials.

-You’ve completed/referred out for an instrumental assessments, as needed.
+You’ve completed/referred out for an instrumental assessment, as needed.

 You know the patient’s chewing and swallowing strengths and weaknesses.

-You’ve made goals based on those weaknesses and on the patient’s wants and needs.
+You’ve made goals based on those weaknesses and the patient’s wants and needs.

 Now it’s time to treat!
 Let’s go over the dysphagia treatment options.